ssinari/reproduce-analysis/README.md

 To initiate the docker container use the run script `run.sh`.
 The script pulls the appropraite docker image and initiates the container.
 When using images with RStudio, one more step is required.
 Open a browser such as Chrome and type `localhost:8787`.
-The number 8787 is the port number at which the RStudio is rendered.
+The number 8787 is the port number at which the RStudio IDE is rendered.
 The username and password for login are `rstudio` and `rstudio` respectively.